chpc-tech-eval/scc/tutorial2/README.md

    sudo ip addr add 10.0.0.1/24 dev wg0

    # Create a WireGuard "Server" on your head node
-   sudo wg set wg0 listen-port 9993 private-key /path/to/peer_A.key
+   sudo wg set wg0 listen-port 9993 private-key </path/to/headnode.key>

-   # If you were staying at the City Lodge in Gqeberha, for exmaple, you endpoint (public ip) would be as follows:
+   # If you were staying at the City Lodge in Gqeberha, or from your residence for exmaple, **YOUR** endpoint (public IP - remember WhatIsMyWiFI) would be as follows:
    sudo wg set wg0 peer PEER_B_PUBLIC_KEY endpoint 102.64.114.107:51900 allowed-ips 10.0.0.2/32

    # Your laptop is roaming "dynamic" and does not have a fixed IP or endpoint